Dumaiu/CL-CUDD/README.md

 * TODO Try calling `Cudd_Ref()` for *every* BDD node.
 * TODO Save a printable description of a node in its finalizer closure for debugging.

+* DONE: All the Log4CL strings must be precomputed, to prevent race conditions.
+    * TODO: This will have performance consequences.
+See if we can skip it.
 * DONE Should we be increasing the ref count for constants? <a id="ref-count-constants"><a/>
    - The example in the CUDD manual at 'Basic BDD Manipulation' makes it look as though, yes, these should be reference-counted.
 - DONE [2022-04-11 Mon]: If so, change the (assert) checks in 2-4-hook.lisp.